Logo for Digital Hit Entertainment

 In 2007, Jude played Michael Caine’s original role in Sleuth, while Caine took on the role originated by Laurence Olivier.
 He also appeared in My Blueberry Nights with Rachel Weisz and singer Norah Jones.

 As time progresses, we'll have more info about Jude Law here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.